Our clients frequently ask us, “Is my data safe?”

 All data is encrypted during transit using HTTPS/SSL.
 All data is also encrypted by default in the Google Data centers, by Google.
 In addition, we encrypt string-based content such as the written feedback, objectives, performance reviews in the database on a per-field basis, using symmetric AES-256 encryption, making it even harder to analyze the data in case of a database breach.

 The encryption/decryption process happens on the server, at the service level, before and after accessing the database.
-Sometimes we get asked why it doesn’t happen on the client already.
+Read more in our Encryption Policy in the trust center.

 Preventing social engineering and attacks against SI staff computers